File Parsing in 2024: Techniques, Tools, and Automation Tips

 • Parsing through email data to extract meaningful information

-• Extract data from images or scanned data
+• Extract data or text from images or scanned data

 • Get essential data from complex, nested JSON